-In doing so, we are committed to positively impact the livelihoods and communities of shea collection women and in turn, create value to the countries and communities where shea originates from - ultimately transforming lives and securing livelihoods for the generations to come.
+We are committed to positively impact the livelihoods and communities of shea collecting women and in turn, create value to the countries and communities where shea originates from - ultimately transforming lives and securing livelihoods for the generations to come.

 The shea nuts we source are 100% traceable to country level.
 It is our goal to extend our scope further to 100% traceable shea nuts at district level.